 Levels of this protein increase in the blood and other tissues under conditions of inflammation.
 Inflammation occurs when the immune system sends signaling molecules and white blood cells to a site of injury or disease to fight microbial invaders and facilitate tissue repair.
 When this has been accomplished, the body stops the inflammatory response to prevent damage to its own cells and tissues.

 There are three versions of the serum amyloid A1 protein, known as alpha, beta, and gamma, which differ by one or two protein building blocks (amino acids).
-The frequency of these variants differs across populations.
-In white populations, the alpha version predominates and gamma is rare.
+The frequency of these versions differs across populations.
+In white populations, for example, the alpha version predominates and gamma is rare.
 In the Japanese population, however, the three versions appear almost equally.

 Health Conditions Related to Genetic Changes

 Several studies of people with familial Mediterranean fever indicate that having the alpha version of the serum amyloid A1 protein increases the risk of a serious complication called amyloidosis.
 Amyloidosis involves the buildup of protein deposits that can lead to kidney failure if left untreated.
 Studies indicate that individuals with familial Mediterranean fever who also have the alpha version of the protein are two to seven times more likely to develop amyloidosis than are people with the beta or gamma version.

 More serum amyloid A1 is produced in the body during episodes of inflammation such as those that occur in familial Mediterranean fever.
 This protein and related compounds may form abnormal clumps in the body's organs and tissues.
 It remains unclear, however, how the alpha version of serum amyloid A1 increases the susceptibility to amyloidosis (or alternatively, how the beta and gamma versions may protect against this complication) in people with this disorder.More About This Health Condition